-Social insurance: All persons residing in Liechtenstein and employed and self-employed nonresidents.
+Social insurance: All persons residing or employed or selfemployed in Liechtenstein.

 Mandatory occupational pension: All employees covered by social insurance with annual earnings greater than 19,350 francs.
 Coverage is mandatory from age 23 for old-age benefits if the employment contract exceeds 3 months and from age 17 for disability and survivor benefits regardless of the duration of the employment contract.